- 11 Jul 2023

 Run Images Through Two Inspection Points

 Here is the sample script.
-To read a use case for this script, see Run Images Through Two Inspection Points.
+To see a use case, go to Use Case for Running Images Through Two Inspection Points.

 def run(self):